altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 ~The chemist was short, but he ate well~
 *The lift opened*
-~A hallway of dark wood, leading to a door with an alcove on the right~ *Felix lead the way*
+~A hallway of dark wood, leading to a door with an alcove on the right~ *Felix led the way*
 "K::Why do you think this one hasn't woken up yet?"
-*Felix paused then shrugged*
+*Felix paused, then shrugged*
 "FL__F::Chemistry?"
-*Felix again pushed some buttons on a pin pad and the door opened* ~Kent followed into room seemingly designed to be as garish as possible~ "FL__F::To the right after the foyer, there are fainting couches, put him there" *Kent moved to the other room*
+*Felix again pushed some buttons on a pin pad and the door opened* ~Kent followed into a room seemingly designed to be as garish as possible~ "FL__F::To the right after the foyer, there are fainting couches, put him there" *Kent moved to the other room*
 ~To find Martha, and a fish-man talking~